-Example: See ee the Worked Example page for an example workplan for the first year of a large project. ome of this information was copied with permission from a successful project application workplan and shows the level of detail needed to be ompetitive.
+Some of this information was copied with permission from a successful project application workplan and shows the level of detail needed competitive. to be

 Remember: The information provided in the project workplan will inform the assessment of your grant application - be specific to describe and justify what each expense is for.
 The workplan will also provide the basis for the grant funding agreement project schedule (as part of the contract) if your project is offered funding.